 Years ago I used to make the pastry without consulting a recipe.

-For each glass of milk (about 200 ml), I knew that the ratio was I heaped tablespoon (not measuring spoon) of corn flour and I heaped tablespoon (not measuring spoon) of sugar.
+For each glass of milk (about 200 ml), I knew that the ratio was 1 heaped tablespoon (not measuring spoon) of corn flour (starch) and 1 heaped tablespoon (not measuring spoon) of sugar.

-However, after I started blogging and bought proper measuring cups and spoons, I measured the ingredients.
+However, after I started blogging and bought proper measuring cups and spoons, I started measuring the ingredients.

 So now you know that if you want to make it without measuring, it’s very easy.